-Your Feet Change and can Grow:
+Your Feet Change and Grow:

-When they are measured, many people are shocked to find their feet have grown.
-Your arches can collapse as you age and therefore your feet can get longer or wider.
+When your feet are measured, many people are shocked to find their feet have grown.
+Your arches can collapse as you age, and therefore, your feet can get longer or wider.
 Every person’s feet are different, and no two feet are the same.
 Some people have high arches, low arches, flat feet, wide feet, but everyone is different.

-Running Shoes are not Meant for Lateral Motion
+Running Shoes are not Meant for Lateral Motion:

-Putting your Shoes in the Dryer Ruins Them
+Putting your Shoes in the Dryer Ruins Them:

-Socks are Normally the Cause of Blisters
+Socks are Normally the Cause of Blisters:

-Shoes Don’t Have a Break in Period
+Shoes Don’t Have a Break-in Period: